Join Steve Simon and Soichi Hayashi for an unforgettable week of living and breathing photography in Tokyo, Japan & via

 We want to focus on a specific set of images made by each participant that highlights their personal take on what they see in Japan.
 Regardless of your photographic experience, the more personal you make the shooting experience the more universal the results will be so passion for photography is the only pre-requisite.
 We will also have a local street photographer join us in Kyoto for her perspective on shooting there.
 With books in mind, you will be concentrating on creating a cohesive set of images from your time in Japan, with local expert mentorship and inspiration as a guide.

-Steve will be teaching you new and powerful street photography techniques guaranteed to push you from your comfort zone to new heights in your work and share his street-shooting philosophies gleaned from a lifetime of wandering urban places with his camera.
+Steve and Soichi will be teaching you new and powerful street photography techniques guaranteed to push you from your comfort zone to new heights in your work and share their street-shooting philosophies gleaned from a lifetime of wandering urban places, camera in hand.

 This intensive workshop will help you find your own unique vision and street style through assignments created to get you past photographic fears and cliches to capturing lyrical, poetic and decisive moments that communicate the energy of the streets.
 But mostly you will be shooting the theatre that is the street; sometimes together, often on your own.

-All levels of photographic experience can benefit from this workshop.
-You’ll learn about the “rhythm of place” and you will discuss the laws and ethics of street photography as well as dealing with difficult situations that might pop up.
-You will define a strategy for capturing the rich daily life of people on the street; overcoming fears and shyness, approaching strangers, framing, juxtaposition, layering your compositions, letting the image come to you and whether color or black and white best suits your vision.
+You’ll learn about the “rhythm of place” and we will discuss the laws and ethics of street photography as well as dealing with difficult situations that might pop up.
+We will help define a strategy for capturing the rich daily life in Japan; overcoming fears and shyness, approaching strangers, framing, juxtaposition, layering your compositions, letting the image come to you and whether color or black and white best suits your vision.
 And you will have fun!

 Our Base: Shinjuku—one of the most populated and diverse downtowns in all of Tokyo, with endless photo opportunities 24-7 and home for many of Tokyo best new and used camera shops.